adem-gasri/gift-for-someone/README.md

-# Gift for Faiza 💕
+# Gift for Someone 💕

 A small interactive birthday gift webpage made with HTML, CSS, and JavaScript.